Tejas1415/TrackingPixel/README.md

-# TrackingPixel
-An application to embed information into an image and record who opened that image for tracking purposes
 # Image Tracking System Guide

 This guide explains how to set up and use the advanced image tracking system for monitoring when and how someone views your shared content.
 This system offers multiple tracking methods and collects comprehensive viewer information.